drudv/cordova-react-starterkit/README.md

 # cordova-react-starterkit
-Cordova App Starter Kit with React and Redux
+Cordova App Starter Kit with React and Redux (WiP)